The Principals

 Once offered the ability to disconnect from Real and reconnect at will, most will choose to work and recreate in virtua without harboring much angst.
 It’s safer there, for one thing.

-No one contracts disease in vee.
-That’s a big deal.
-Also, only a handful of pioneers world-wide have ever died as a direct result of a failsafe anomaly.
-For another, it feels Real; or so the compelling AsReal commercial presentations assert.
-In fact, in value-added ways you never would have expected, it’s often better than Real.
 Within the Nexus of All Subjective Realities, as the corporate entity refers to itself, “the possibilities are endless”.
 The cost is as painless and ephemeral as a soul, and as affordable.

 True Believers of many faiths consider the virtual realm to be anathema.
 Some devout sects have demonstrated violent opposition to its existence.
 A few billion others have come to see it as a necessity, bordering upon a God-given Right.
 Some have adapted to life there exclusively.
 Some have had no choice.

 It’s been said there are no endings, only new beginnings.
 I’m here to tell you, some things end.
-Spoiler alert: I’m looking at it.

 But all of that was now.